Reach Out For The Light

-Kiske was rumored to be Bruce Dickinson's replacement, after he departed from Iron Maiden in 1993, but the position was filled by Blaze Bayley.
+Michael was rumored to be Bruce Dickinson's replacement, after he left Iron Maiden in 1993, but the position was filled by Blaze Bayley.

 In 2016 it was announced that Michael Kiske would join Helloween, together with Kai Hansen, for a reunion tour that would take place during 2017 and 2018.